mariohernandez/mariohernandezio/src/blog/responsive-images-part-1.md

 ---
 Images are an essential part of a website.
 They enhance the appeal of the site and make the user experience a more pleasant one.
 The challenge is finding the balance between enhancing the look of your website through the use of images and not jeopardizing performance.
 In this guide, we'll dig deep into how to find that balance by going over knowledge, techniques and practices that will provide you with a solid understanding of the best way to serve images to your visitors using the latest technologies and taking advantage of the advances of web browsers in recent years.

-**NOTE**: Although the content in this guide is intended for Drupal websites, the core principles of responsive images apply to any platform you use to build your sites.
+**NOTE**: Although the excercises in this guide are Drupal-specific, the core principles of responsive images apply to any platform you use to build your sites.

 ## Where do we start?

 Choosing Drupal as your CMS is a great place to start.
 Drupal has always been ahead of the game when it comes to managing images by providing features such as image compression, image styles, responsive images styles and media library to mention a few.
 All these features, and more, come out of the box in Drupal.
 In fact, most of what we will cover in this guide will be solely out of the box Drupal features.
 We may touch on third party or contrib techniques or tools but only to let you know what's available not as a hard requirement for managing images in Drupal.

-It is important to become well-versed with all the tools available in Drupal for managing images.
+It is important to become well-versed with the tools available in Drupal for managing images.
 Only then you will be able to make the most of those tools.
 Don't worry though, this guide will provide you with a lot of knowledge about all the pieces that take part in building a solid system for managing and serving responsive images.

-Let's start by breaking down the topics this guide will focus on and organizing them in a table of contents:
+Let's start by breaking down the topics this guide will cover:

-- What are responsive images?
+1. What are responsive images?
-- The `<picture>` HTML element and art direction
+1. Art Direction using the `<picture>` HTML element
-- The `srcset` and `sizes` image attributes and resolution switching
+1. Image resolution switching using `srcset` and `sizes` attributes
-- Image styles in Drupal
+1. Image styles and Responsive image styles in Drupal
-- Resonsive image styles
-- Media, media types and view modes
+1. Media, media types and view modes
-- Third party of contrib tools
+1. Third party or contrib tools

 ## What are responsive images?

 A responsive image is one whose dimensions adjust to changes in screen resolutions.
 The concept of responsive images is one that developers and designers have been strugling with ever since Ethan Marcotte published his famous blog post, [Responsive Web Design](https://alistapart.com/article/responsive-web-design/), back in 2010 followed by his book of the same title.
 The concept itself is pretty straight forward, serve the right image to any device type based on various factors such as screen resolution, internet speed, device orientation, viewport size, and others.
-The techniques for achieving this concept is not as easy.
+The technique for achieving this concept is not as easy.
 I can honestly say that over 10 years after reponsive images were introduced, we are still trying to figure out the best way to render images that are responsive.
 Read more about [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 So if the concept of responsive images is so simple, why don't we have one standard for effectively implementing it?
 Well, images are complicated.
 They bring with them all sorts of issues that can negatively impact a website if not properly handled.
 Some of these issues include: Resolution, file size or weight, file type, bandwidth demands, browser support, and more.